canonical/kafka-k8s-operator/docs/how-to/upgrade.md

 For highly available, stateful applications, it is often desirable to upgrade a single unit first, then pause to perform manual validations before continuing.
 If the upgrade fails, for example, due to a bug or an unforeseen version incompatibility, the impact is limited to that single unit.
 When the application is replicated across multiple nodes, this approach ensures no measurable disruption to the production service.

-Charmed Apache Kafka K8s exposes the `pause-after-unit-refresh` configuration option to help control this pausing behavior.
+Charmed Apache Kafka K8s exposes the `pause-after-unit-refresh` configuration option to help control this pausing behaviour.
 By default, this option is set to `none`, meaning that a refresh will complete without a pause for manual checks.

-To change refresh pausing behavior, set this configuration option **before** triggering a Juju refresh:
+To change refresh pausing behaviour, set this configuration option **before** triggering a Juju refresh:

 ```shell
 juju config kafka-k8s pause-after-unit-refresh="all"